 4.62: Court Referral

-(1) A probation officer of a court in which a CHINS petition has been filed may refer the child or his/her family to the Department for provision of social services by instructing the child or his/her family to contact the Department and apply for services.
+(1) A probation officer of a court in which a CRA petition has been filed may refer the child or his/her family to a family resource center or the Department for provision of services by instructing the child or his/her family to contact the family resource center or the Department and apply for services.

 (2) If the child, or the child and his/her parents, apply for services, the application shall be treated in the same manner as a voluntary application for services.